H.P. Lovecraft and Nicholas Roerich in New York

 One unfortunate aspect of H.P.
 Lovecraft is his racism, with his frequent ugly remarks against the wide variety of non-Anglo-Saxon races and cultures appearing in his works.

-Lovecraft was narrower than your run of the mill White Supremicist.
+Lovecraft was narrower than your run-of-the-mill White Supremicist.
 Unlike, say, the American politician Strom Thurmond or his apologist Trent Lott, for whom being Western European would have been "white enough", Lovecraft felt that people of English descent were better than all others.
+A Paler Shade of White, you see.
 Some have theorized that Lovecraft was disillusioned and threatened by the United Kingdom's loss of power, failure to dominate the conflicts of the Boer War and World War I, and decreasing control over India through the 1920s.
+So were a lot of other people, but they didn't all become foaming racists.

 H.P.
 Lovecraft and Sonia Green.